-Management jobs are all about people and being able to build successful relationships is integral.
-If you want to lead a team you'll first need to earn the respect of your colleagues and to do this you need to know how to effectively deal with other people.
+Management jobs are all about people, and being able to build successful relationships is integral.
+If you want to lead a team, you'll need to earn the respect of your colleagues.
+To do this, you need to know how to effectively deal with other people.

 Communication and motivation

 Effective leaders must master all forms of communication including written, verbal and listening skills.
-As a team manager you're the line of communication between frontline staff and senior management, so you'll need to be able to communicate with a variety of people from entry-level employees to heads of departments and CEOs in a number of different ways such as via email and social media, over the phone and in presentations, meetings and one-to-ones.
+As a team manager you're the line of communication between frontline staff and senior management.
+You'll liaise with a variety of people, from entry-level employees to heads of departments and CEOs, in a number of different ways - via email and social media, over the phone and in presentations, meetings and one-to-ones.

-As a leader you'll need to establish a trusting relationship with your employees so they feel comfortable sharing information with you and vice versa.
+You'll need to establish a trusting relationship with your employees so they feel comfortable sharing information with you, and vice versa.
 To ensure that lines of communication remain open you'll need to make yourself readily available and accessible to your employees to discuss any issues or concerns that arise.
-Putting in place an open door policy or weekly or monthly team meetings should facilitate this.
-When communicating let your staff know that they matter by keeping eye contact, smiling and listening attentively.
+Having an open door policy or weekly or monthly team meetings should facilitate this.
+Let your staff know that they matter by keeping eye contact, smiling and listening attentively.

-Projecting an open, positive attitude at work goes a long way to creating a happy and healthy work environment.
+An open, positive attitude at work goes a long way to creating a healthy work environment.
 Don't shut yourself off or put yourself on a pedestal.
-Simple things such as active encouragement, recognising achievements and taking an interest in the lives of your employees boosts morale and ensures that staff feel valued by the company.
-If people are a product of their environment, a positive workplace creates happy, motivated employees.
+Simple gestures, such as active encouragement, recognising achievements and taking an interest in the lives of your employees, ensures that staff feel valued.
+A positive workplace creates happy, motivated employees.

 Organisation and delegation

-On a day-to-day basis a manager must juggle multiple responsibilities so excellent organisational skills are vital.
-You will need to manage your own workload, oversee the work of other employees, attend meetings and training sessions, carry out appraisals and review company policies.
-Sloppy working practices, tardiness and a general lack of organisational ability will not be tolerated at this level and could set a bad example to your staff.
+As a manager you'll juggle multiple responsibilities, so excellent organisational skills are vital.
+You'll need to manage your own workload, oversee the work of other employees, attend meetings and training sessions, carry out appraisals and review company policies.
+Sloppy working practices, tardiness and a general lack of organisation won't be tolerated at this level and will set a bad example to your staff.
 Effective organisational skills reduce stress, save time and ensure that important deadlines are met.

 Many managers ease their own busy workload by delegating tasks to colleagues.
 To do this effectively you need to analyse and identify the skills of your employees and assign duties to each depending on their skillset.
-Delegation is far from a sign of weakness and can in fact multiply the amount of work that a manager can accomplish, while developing an employee's confidence and skills.
+Delegation isn't a sign of weakness, and can in fact multiply the amount of work that a manager can accomplish - while developing the team's confidence and skills.

 Forward planning and strategic thinking

-It's a manager's job to think of the big picture, so as well as focusing on today's tasks and responsibilities you need to plan for the future.
+It's a manager's job to think of the bigger picture, so as well as focusing on today's tasks and responsibilities you'll need to plan for the future.
 This means setting priorities in line with company goals, reviewing systems and policies, and attending training and managing the CPD activities of your team.
-As a strategic thinker you'll encourage innovation and change in order to make your team and the organisation as a whole more productive and profitable.
+As a strategic thinker, you'll encourage innovation and change in order to make your team and the organisation as a whole more productive and profitable.

 Problem solving and decision-making

-As a manager you'll be tasked with spotting and solving problems on daily basis.
+You'll be tasked with spotting and solving problems on a daily basis in a managerial position.
 This requires outstanding attention to detail and the ability to remain calm under pressure.
-To ensure that your team is productive and that the workflow runs smoothly you'll have to think on your feet when problems arise.
+To ensure that your team is productive and that the workflow runs smoothly, you'll have to think on your feet when problems arise.
 Creative thinking will help you to come up with innovative solutions that minimise the impact on your team and the business as a whole.

 Thinking on your feet also comes in useful when you have to make a snap decision about how to successfully complete a task or meet a business goal.
 Being able to quickly weigh up the pros and cons of a situation and make an informed decision is essential.

-This skill is in huge demand among business employers, in fact according to recruiters, commercial awareness is something that the majority of graduates applying for management roles lack.
+This skill is in huge demand among business employers.
+In fact, according to recruiters, commercial awareness is something that the majority of graduates lack.

-If you want to progress to management level, it’s imperative that you have an understanding of the marketplace in which a business operates and of what makes a business successful.
+If you want to progress to management level, an understanding of the marketplace in which a business operates and of what makes a business successful is essential.
 To demonstrate this you'll need to show that you:

 - are aware of the organisation's mission and aims

-- have an understanding of the sector that the company belongs to
+- have an understanding of the job sector that the company belongs to

-- possess knowledge of political and economic issues affecting the business
+- know about the political and economic issues affecting the business

 As well as being business-focused decision-makers, managers also need to play a supportive role.
-If you've reached this senior level you have proven experience, knowledge and skills and it's your job to pass this knowledge along and share your skills with other colleagues.
+If you've reached this senior level you have a repertoire of experience, knowledge and skills, and it's your job to pass this knowledge along and share your skills with other colleagues.

 This involves training and advising staff and building their confidence and skills.
-In a management position you're charged with overseeing the continued professional development of all employees and will be the driving force behind the progression of team members.
+In a management position you'll be the driving force behind the progression of team members.